jurepolutnik/4pm-cli/README.md

 About
 ---------------------------
-Automate your 4pm reports http://www.4pm.si/.
+Use terminal to enter your 4pm reports http://www.4pm.si/.

 Using Phantom headless web-browser (http://phantomjs.org/) to simulate user behaviour, from login to entering daily work reports.